tsaarikivi/siltavaraukset/README.md

 > See more on [cra](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#running-tests)

 ## React best practices
-Write components in `/src/components` folder and make a folder for each own large scale component.
-Name the folder / Component Uppercase. <br>
+- Write components in `/src/components` folder and make a folder for each own large scale component.
+Name the folder / Component Uppercase
+- Write as small components as possible.
+And even smaller
+- Think reusable when creating component
-Localization is done via redux.
+- Localization is done via redux.
 If the component in making has any localizable text, use class notation and connect to redux store[locale].
-Then make according localizations to `/src/locales/en.js` and use it.
+Then make according localizations to `/src/locales/en.js` and use it

 ```js
 /*